Alex Smith (footballer, born 1939)

 Alex Smith MBE (born 25 December 1939) is a Scottish former football player and manager.
 His major achievements over close to five decades as a manager include winning the Scottish Cup in 1987 with St Mirren and 1990 with Aberdeen, where he also won the Scottish League Cup in 1989.
+He also won league titles with Stirling Albion and Clyde.

+He managed the Scotland under-18, under-21 and under-23 teams.

 He had a role in the development of many prominent players, and the 2005 book on Scottish football, The Final Whistle? was described as "the nearest thing the Scottish game has to a father figure".

 Biography

-Smith was born in Cowie, a mining village close to Stirling, and played in the same youth team as Billy Bremner.
-He was best man at Bremner's wedding.
-His playing career was journeymanlike, and he played for Kilmarnock, Stenhousemuir, Stirling Albion and Albion Rovers.
+Smith was born in Cowie, a mining village close to Stirling, and played in the same youth team as Billy Bremner - Gowanhill United.
+He was best man at Bremner's wedding in 1961.
+His playing career was affected by serious injuries, but he played for Kilmarnock, Stenhousemuir, East Stirlingshire, Stirling Albion and Albion Rovers over a ten-year period.

+He took on the role of player coach at Stenhousemuir in 1968, becoming the club's first-ever manager in November 1969.
+In 1974, he became manager of Stirling Albion and would manage the club for 12 years, winning the Second Division championship in 1977.